 This will last 2-3 weeks in the fridge if you store it in an airtight container.

-It can also be stored in the freezer for up to 6 months, but be sure to leave enough headspace in your jar for expansion on freezing.
+It can also be stored in the freezer for up to 6 months, but be sure to leave a little room in your jar for expansion on freezing.

-- As a topping on pancakes or ice cream;
+- as a topping on pancakes or vanilla ice cream;

-- Anywhere you would normally use a fruit butter or jam.
+- anywhere you would normally use a delicious fruit butter or jam.

 Need More Recipes Using Fresh Peaches?